Rowdale FarmhouseSleeps 10

 Sorry but no use of Drones near the property

-The postcode is DE45 1NX, please check our directions page for detailed information.
+Situated just off the main road A6020.
+The postcode is DE45 1NX.
+Please check our directions page for more detailed information

 The nearest town is Bakewell, a couple of minutes drive away